Preston weather forecast: This is when rain will hit Preston today

-The weather in Preston is set to be a mixed bag today, as forecasters predict sunshine, cloud and rain.
+The weather in Preston is set to be a mixed bag today, as forecasters predict cloud, sunny spells and rain.

+However, temperatures are set to climb today, reaching a peak of 16C.

 What will the weather be like this morning in Preston?